AdobeDocs/learning-manager.en/help/migrated/kb/unable-view-calendar.md

 ### Browser

 1. Launch the browser.
-1. Log in to Adobe Captivate Prime.
+1. Log in to Adobe Learning Manager.
 1. On the address bar, click the zoom icon.
 1. Click **Reset**.
 1. Change the expiry date of the enrollment profile.